alexandrosdelas/TLG/TLG220b2_Changelog.md

 - Removed shared vision on Neutral Passive when entering Albert's Wares
 - Added GoodJob sound when bringing the Building Plans
 - The Barrel of Explosives is now moved to the Circle of Power when dropped
+- Improved terrain at the entrance gate
+- Added Circle of Power to the King's Guards
+- Changed skin type of Horace Kane to Reign of Chaos
+- Removed Player 7 (Citizens) from score screen
+- Fixed Circle of Power in front of Tavern
+- Outro cinematic: Disabled experience gain for Khadgar

 ## Chapter 5
 ### Gameplay
 * BanquetVision
   - Added ghosts which must be defeated when acquiring the Ghost Mushroom
+  - The second entrance to the Banquet Hall will now be cleared at the start of the Nielas cinematic
   - Can no longer reach the Barrel of Explosives outside the storeroom
 - Garona: Haste and Inventory are no longer disabled when chasing/fighting Garona
 * Interview
-  - Garona no longer loses her abilities after losing
+  - Garona is no longer missing her abilities after losing
   - Garona is now invulnerable
   - Remade to be more interactive
   - Khadgar can now be controlled